Intrinsic alignments of galaxies in multiple projections: Results

 \subsection{Projected alignment estimators}

-We begin by presenting the projected density-shape correlation function in Figure \ref{Fig:IA TNG300}, $w_{g+}$ (top panel), and the quadrupole, $\tilde{\xi}_{g+,2}$ (bottom panel) for three different projections along the $x$ (light blue), $y$ (medium blue) and $z$ (dark blue) axes.
-In this figure, $w_{g+}$ is multiplied by $r_\mathrm{p}$ and $\tilde{\xi}_{g+,2}$ by $r^2$ to negate the main $r_{(\mathrm{p})}$-dependence, making the comparison between different cuts and projections more clearly visible.
-The error bars have been calculated using the jackknife resampling technique described in Section \ref{sect:cov}.
+We begin by presenting the projected density-shape correlation function in Fig. \ref{Fig:IA TNG300}, $w_\mathrm{g+}$ (top panel), and the quadrupole, $\tilde{\xi}_\mathrm{g+,2}$ (bottom panel) for three different projections along the $x$ (light blue), $y$ (medium blue) and $z$ (dark blue) axes.
+In this figure, $w_\mathrm{g+}$ is multiplied by $r_\mathrm{p}$ and $\tilde{\xi}_\mathrm{g+,2}$ by $r^2$ to negate the main $r_{(\mathrm{p})}$-dependence, making the comparison between different cuts and projections more clearly visible.
+The error bars have been calculated using the jackknife resampling technique described in Sect. \ref{sect:cov}.
 Both statistics are shown for two different shape samples, measured using the simple inertia tensor: galaxies with more than 300 stellar particles ($n_\star>300$, continuous lines) and galaxies with $\mathrm{log}(M_\star [\mathrm{M}_\odot/h])>10.5$ (dashed lines).

-Fig. \ref{Fig:IA TNG300} shows that the three different projections along the $x$, $y$ and $z$ axes are consistent with each other, although at large scales ($r_{(p)}\gtrsim8\,\mathrm{Mpc}/h$) sometimes only the error bars overlap, indicating they may be underestimated.
+Figure \ref{Fig:IA TNG300} shows that the three different projections along the $x$, $y$ and $z$ axes are consistent with each other, although at large scales ($r_{(p)}\gtrsim8\,\mathrm{Mpc}/h$) the data points become noisy due to lack of galaxy pairs and sometimes only the error bars overlap, indicating the errors may be underestimated.
 The agreement between the signals confirms the expected behaviour that there should be no significant difference between the various line-of-sight projections and that the common choice of projecting onto the $xy$ plane is arbitrary.
-Furthermore, it can be observed that within the same simulation, the error bars on the quadrupoles are smaller compared to those on $w_{g+}$, and even though the signal amplitude is lower too, the mean SNR is higher as can be seen in Section \ref{sect:results_SNR}.
+Furthermore, it can be observed that within the same simulation, the error bars on the quadrupoles are smaller compared to those on $w_\mathrm{g+}$, and even though the signal amplitude is lower too, the mean S/N is higher as can be seen in Sect. \ref{sect:results_SNR}.
 This highlights the benefits of using the quadrupole as potential alternative estimators for the density-shape correlation, as suggested by \citet{singh_2024}.